AjitsinghKamal/react-boilerplate/README.md

-boiler-plate project structure for react development.
+## boiler-plate project structure for react development.

-mkdir in for new project.
+1. **npm install**
+this will create the node_modules folder to be shared with each project.

+2. use sub-dir named project-1 as boiler-plate for each project.

-modify the package.json
+3. modify *package.json* for each project to match the dependencies.

-npm install
+4. **webpack** to bundle and start development.